paweljasinski/lazy-passwords/README.md

 The passwords are stored unprotected in EEPROM and can be dumped using standard atmega tools.
 However, with some effort you can protect access to EEPROM.

-First of all you need a ISP programmer.
+First of all you need an ISP programmer.
 You can either buy one or [build one](https://www.arduino.cc/en/Tutorial/ArduinoISP) using spare Arduino.

-Please note, that default control pins for LCD overlap with ISP.
-For the time of programming LCD module must be disconnected.
+Please note, that default control pins of LCD module overlap with ISP.
+During programming LCD module must be disconnected.

 Once communication to lazy-password via ISP is established, it is time to do the real work.